 How do I access e-resources from off campus?

 For e-resources that are not open access, you will need to sign in to authenticate yourself as a University of Nottingham user before you can view full text content.

-Selecting University of Nottingham from the list of institutions presented to you should take you to a screen asking for your IT account username and password.
+Selecting University of Nottingham from the list of institutions presented to you should take you to a university login screen asking for your IT account username and password.

 All the results you see in NUsearch are for resources that we have online access to, plus everything we hold in our libraries.

-Clicking on Expand My Results increases the number of hits from your search and introduces to your results list resources that may be highly relevant and useful, but which we don’t have online access to:
+Clicking on Expand beyond library collections increases the number of hits from your search and introduces to your results list resources that may be highly relevant and useful, but which we don’t have online access to.

 Don’t think of this as a dead end, though.
 You can click on the Check availability link to see ways for you to get hold of the article, book chapter or other resource that you need.